Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Using Shield Block Icon Shield Block is fairly straightforward.
 If you are taking blockable damage, you should be using Shield Block to reduce it.
 There are a few things to look out for in regards to getting the maximum out of your Shield Block Icon Shield Block usage:

 • Shield Block Icon Shield Block works against all melee attacks (as in, auto-attacks/white hits), but there are also many boss abilities/mechanics that are blockable as well.
 Sometimes, things that you would expect to be blockable are not, and things that you would not expect to be blockable are.
-You simply have to have knowledge of what these blockable mechanics are.
-The point here is that if you do know a higher damage ability is blockable; you are much better off delaying Shield Block so that the last bit of its duration blocks that ability.
+You simply have to know what these blockable mechanics are.
+The point here is that if you do know a higher damage ability is blockable, you are much better off delaying Shield Block so that the last bit of its duration blocks that ability.

 • Also, be aware of the enemy's spell casts/channels.
 If the boss is about to spend 5 seconds casting a spell, you should delay Shield Block Icon Shield Block accordingly.